Here are a few questions that have/may come up, and some answers. They may not be good

 is to put too little.
 Finding the best balance between

-"underload" and "overload" takes a bit of ongoing work and
+"underload" and "overload" takes a bit of ongoing work,

 experimentation and continuing vigilance.

-the "60-49M" receiver, this uses an RTL-SDR dongle - also with limited
+the "60-49M" receiver, these use RTL-SDR dongles - with limited dynamic

 range.
 At the time of installation the RF input level was adjusted on